omry/omegaconf/docs/source/usage.rst

 Decoding strings with interpolations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can automatically convert a string to its corresponding type (e.g., bool, int, float, dict, list) using ``oc.decode``.
+You can automatically convert a string to its corresponding type (e.g., bool, int, float, dict, list) using ``oc.decode`` (which can even resolve interpolations).
 This resolver also accepts ``None`` as input, in which case it returns ``None``.
 This can be useful for instance to parse environment variables: